demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_On_Prem_Enrichment_README.md

 Given an IP address, port, and protocol of a service, this playbook enriches on-prem integrations to find the related firewall rule and other related information.

-Conditions:
-This is currently limited to standalone firewalls for PAN-OS.

 ## Dependencies

 This playbook uses the following sub-playbooks, integrations, and scripts.